-There are several sensible ways to verify and audit a custodian-directed preservation effort.
-Tailor the method to the potential for failure and the willingness of a sponsoring witness to vouch for the integrity of the process if challenged.
-A proper audit trail could be as simple as the custodian supplying a screenshot (ALT-Print Screen) of the details panel for the latest backup (as seen when one hovers over backups in Devices Preferences, as described above and seen in Fig. 3).
+☑ Warn when more than 5% ∨ of the data on this computer will be changed over backups in Devices Preferences, as described above and seen in Fig. 3).
 A second approach is the use of cryptographic hashing, and a third, the use of remote screen-sharing and -recording software to permit step-by-step oversight of the work by the sponsoring witness or designee.
 Also, device backup sets may be sampled and tested for accuracy and completeness.
 It's important to do something to audit and verify the effort; but proportionality suggests you needn't do everything.